-5.3.10.2 DRY WELL
+5.3.9.2 Dry Well

 Dry wells are a retention-based practice.
 This practice consists of an excavated area which is backfilled with aggregate to retain and infiltrate stormwater runoff from rooftops.
+Their typical application is for residential buildings.
 Benefits of this practice include stormwater infiltration, reduction of runoff volume, and water quality benefits.
 This practice should be located an adequate distance away from a building so that it does not cause basement seepage, flooding, or surface ponding.
 Additionally, the drainage area (1-acre maximum) and infiltration capacity of underlying soils should be considered.

-5.3.10.3 BIORETENTION FACILITY
+5.3.9.3 BIORETENTION FACILITY